Zemanta/mrgob/README.md

-# Bidder's Hadoop Package
+# GO MapReduce

-Tools and helpers for writing and running Hadoop jobs in b1
+Tools and helpers for writing and running MapReduce jobs on Hadoop and EMR.

 ## Writing jobs